Harsha-mj/Admission-Prediction-Neural-Networks/README.md

 Visit the app here: [Streamlit](https://admission-prediction-neural-networks-9n89gns8ykuuirqgqigyqv.streamlit.app/)

-This application predicts whether a student is likely to be admitted to a university based on inputs such as GPA, university rating, research experience, and other relevant factors.
+This application predicts whether a student is likely to be admitted to a university based on inputs such as GRE, university rating, research experience, and other relevant factors.
 The model aims to help users assess the chances of admission based on historical data.

 ## Features
 - **User-friendly interface** powered by Streamlit.